 Shihan Leung (r) with top students Steve “Tank” Ganiaris (l) and Gene Dunn (c)

 Ganiaris: AAU Heavyweight Champion • Dunn: USAKF Heavyweight Champion

 He continues to produce some of the country’s most outstanding students, many of whom have gone on to become National and international champions, karate teachers and self defense instructors.

 Shihan Leung competing in the early ’80s

-Shihan Leung training with Steve Chan, an early Shotojuku yudansha
+Shihan Kai Leung training with Sensei Steve Chan

 Also recognized as a tournament official and promoter, Shihan has repeatedly been invited to judge events nationwide, including the Ozawa’s Traditional Karate International Championships in Las Vegas and the Miyagi Chogun World Karate Championships.
 He has also officiated at the AAU, USAKF, and USANKF national championships.
 For his efforts, Shihan Leung was awarded a class ” A ” referee licensed by the AAU National Karate-do Federation and was the technical chairman of the USA National Karate-do Federation of New York, in addition to many other awards and titles.
 He is considered one of the most respected judges in the field.